Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/docs/3-5-inch-HD.md

 ### Step 1: Connect the write blocker to the workstation

-1. Connect the write blocker to the workstation using the blue USB 3.0 cable
+1. Connect the write blocker to the workstation using the blue USB 3.0 cable (Host USB 3.0)
-2. Connect the DC power supply to the write blocker
+2. Connect the DC power supply to the write blocker (bottom)
 3. Plug the power cable into a power socket
 4. Press the power button on the write blocker

 ### Step 2: Connect the Floppy USB Drive to the write blocker

-1. Connect the Floppy USB Drive to the write blocker using the USB cable
+1. Connect the Floppy USB Drive to the write blocker using the USB cable (Device USB 3.0)

 ![setup floppy 3.5 inch HD](images/floppy/setup_HD_floppy.JPG)